ssmason/satori-digital-wp/README.md

 **Satori Digital** is a wordpress theme built to deliver the satori website

-# Deploy Wordpress on Localhost and in Production using Docker Compose
+# Deploy Wordpress on Localhost

 Related blog post: